jonsterling/forest/content/notes/frct-003J.md

 **Assumption.** We assume a meta-category $\BoldSymbol{\mathfrak{Coll}}$ whose objects we will refer to as "collections".
-We assume that the meta-category of all collections satisfies the axioms of Lawvere's {%nlab ETCS%}.
+We assume that the meta-category of all collections satisfies the axioms of Lawvere's ETCS.